LibreOffice/core/emfio/README.md

 if they are actually read within a file.
 You can file a bug report for implementing these records.

-Currently, these records are not implemented (specified in `wmfreader.cxx`):
+Currently, these records are not implemented for WMF (specified in `wmfreader.cxx`):

 ```